How Charter School Boards Should Contribute to Academic Excellence

 If you go and do that skills inventory for someone on the board, usually the management team puts in the term limits and then you ask all the trustees to look in their profile and just check what skills they have.
 There’s a section about academic skills, but also finance and everything.
 Have them fill out all the skills and it spits out a lovely three-year board recruitment roadmap.
 And you can drill in a little bit more on the academic skills that we see necessary for this committee.
 And then ask yourself, do I have the right skills and do I have enough bench strength?
 And when our people rotating off and it’ll help you, uh, think about how to, how to build out your team.

-Join the next live demo.
-See how BoardOnTrack has simplified strategic board recruiting, committee functioning, and overall board engagement.
+Join the next live demo to see how BoardOnTrack has simplified strategic board recruiting, committee functioning, and overall board engagement.